 Breathing is the essence of life.
 We can't live without it!
 Every system in the body relies on oxygen.
 Effective breathing helps you sleep better, digest food more efficiently, improve your body's immune response and reduces stress levels.
-It can also provide you with a greater sense of mental clarity.
-If the air we are breathing is filled with toxins, it effects all of these things.
-It's detrimental.
+It can also give you with a greater sense of mental clarity.
+Breathing air filled with toxins is therefore detrimental.

-Water Contamination with PFAS is caused by runoffs from factories and other facilities, as well as the use of firefighting foam (Wildfires in California).
+Water Contamination with PFAS is caused by runoffs from factories and other facilities, as well as firefighting foam (Wildfires in California).

 The International Agency for Research on Cancer (IARC) classifies formaldehyde as a human carcinogen.
 The National Toxicology Program, an interagency program of the Department of Health and Human Services, named formaldehyde as a known human carcinogen in 2011.

-If that's the case why is it still present in so many products we use daily?
+If that's the case, why is it still present in products we use?

-There are many health issues that come with the exposure to pesticides and ingesting foods with pesticides residue.
+A lot of health issues come with the exposure to pesticides and ingesting foods with pesticides residue.
 They are linked to a range of diseases from respiratory problems, infertility, Parkinson’s disease, cancer, depression and anxiety, attention deficit and hyperactivity disorder (ADHD), dementia, and other chronic conditions that are more prevalent today than ever before, studies show.

 According to the EPA, more than a billion pounds of pesticides are used in the U.S. each year to control weeds, insects, and other organisms that threaten or undermine human activities.